firebase/extensions/firestore-google-translate/PREINSTALL.md

 You specify the desired target languages using ISO-639-1 codes.
 You can find a list of valid languages and their corresponding codes in the [Cloud Translate API documentation](https://cloud.google.com/translate/docs/languages).

 If the original non-translated field of the document is updated, then the translations will be automatically updated, as well.

+When you use Firebase Mods, you're only charged for the underlying resources that you use.
+Firebase Mods themselves are free to use.
+All Firebase services offer a free tier of usage.
+[Learn more about Firebase billing.](https://firebase.google.com/pricing)